 Determine the A–V relationship

 There are those gifted, intuitive individuals who leap to the correct diagnosis and apparently bypass all the rational, systematic steps.
 Most of us, however, are better served by a consistent, methodical approach that does not cut corners.
-A sample protocol for ...
+A ...